frictionlessdata/website/site/standards/README.md

 <big><strong>Lightweight yet comprehensive data specifications.</strong></big>

-The Frictionless Data project is built on top of the Frictionless Standards.
-It's a set of specifications created to standardize different aspects of working with data as though how to describe a collections on resources or share information about data types.
+The Frictionless Data project is built on top of the Frictionless Standards, which are a set of specifications created to standardize different aspects of working with data.
+For example, you can use the Standards to describe a collection of data resources or to share information about data types.

 :::tip
-This document is an overview of the Frictionless Standards - for more in-depth information please visit [the spec site](https://specs.frictionlessdata.io/) or click on one of the standards below and you will be redirected to a corresponding specification.
+This document is an overview of the Frictionless Standards - for more in-depth information please visit [the specification site](https://specs.frictionlessdata.io/) or click on one of the standards below and you will be redirected to a corresponding specification.
 :::

 ## General Standards